Getting a Beat on What Women Know about Heart Health

 You may think heart disease only affects men.
 This is not true.
-Heart disease is the leading cause of death for women.
+Heart disease is the leading cause of death for women in the United States.
 FDA has tips to help you make good decisions about your heart health.
+On this page:

 - Take your medicines as directed.
-Do not stop taking your medicines until your doctor says that it is OK.
+Do not stop taking your medicines until your health care provider says that it is OK.

 - Consider using less costly generics as safe and effective alternatives to your more costly brand-name medicines.
-Discuss with your doctor if this is an option for you and get your questions answered.
+Discuss with your health care provider if this is an option for you and get your questions answered.

 - If you have diabetes, check your blood sugar level.

-- Ask your doctor how you should manage your health conditions during pregnancy.
+- Ask your health care provider how you should manage your health conditions during pregnancy.

 - Some women need a device to help their heart work.
-Talk to your doctor about what device is best for your heart problem.
+Talk to your health care provider about what device is best for your heart problem.

-Daily use of aspirin to prevent heart attacks or a stroke is not right for everyone.
+Daily use of aspirin to prevent a heart attack or stroke is not right for everyone.

 - If aspirin is right for you, find out: